 At Belgravia we are frequently asked a number of questions about the unisex, clinically-proven treatment minoxidil; here we answer ten of the most common queries.
 You can also click on the blue question titles for further information on each.

 If you have alternative concerns or would like advice on another hair loss matter, simply get in touch by clicking the banner above.
-Or for details about the various high strength minoxidil formulations available from Belgravia, please contact the centre directly.
+Or if you would like to explore treatment featuring high strength minoxidil formulations, please contact the centre directly.

 Anyone using hair loss treatment who has queries regarding any part of their course should contact their provider – in the case of Belgravia this would be the client’s dedicated Treatment Advisor who can be contacted directly by phone or email, or via the centres’ main switchboard – for assistance.